-Answer: Redeem your 2017 Snowbomb Festival Activation Code to get your free Tahoe lift tickets before December 1, 2017; enter your festival pack code at http://www.sfskifest.com/activation/
+Answer: Important, remember to redeem your 2019 Snowbomb Festival Activation Code to get your free lift tickets before December 1, 2019; enter your festival pack code at http://www.sfskifest.com/activation/

 Video of Snowbomb’s first ski and snowboard festival event at Fort Mason in SF:

 At Sports Basement we have some exciting specials for the winter ski season specifically geared to get families snow-ready.

 Start the snow season off with a bang at Sports Basement SnowFest this November!